Parsa-Rajabi/CMPT-276/docs/project.md

 |  Application Testing  | Automated tests should be set up and configured for API 1 features |

 > **All group members are required to attend this check-in.
-Any member who fails to attend will receive a `10% deduction` from the overall project grade.
+Any member who fails to attend will receive a `10% deduction` from their individual project grade.
+Individuals who arrive late will also be subject to a penalty of `1%` per minute.
 No exceptions will be made.**

 </details>